Sirajganj

-Sirajganj (Note: সিরাজগঞ্জ, romanized: Sirājagañja) is a city in north-western Bangladesh on the right bank of the Jamuna River, located in Rajshahi Division.
+Sirajganj (Note: সিরাজগঞ্জ, romanised: Sirājagañja) is a city in north-western Bangladesh on the right bank of the Jamuna River, located in Rajshahi Division.
 It is the administrative headquarters of Sirajganj District and Sirajganj Sadar Upazila.

 It has a population of 450,000 (approx.) which makes it the 13th largest city in Bangladesh.

 It is about 110 km north west of the capital, Dhaka.
 It is the city where Pakistani Brig.
 Jehanzeb Arbab looted the bank back in 1971 during the Bangladesh Liberation War.
 It was once a principal centre of the jute trade.

 History

 During British rule, Sirajganj was a town in the Pabna District of Eastern Bengal and Assam.
 Its location on the right bank of the Jamuna River or main stream of the Brahmaputra was a six-hour journey by steamer from the railway terminal at Goalundo.
 It was the chief river mart for jute in northern Bengal, with several jute presses.
 The jute mills were closed after the 1897 Assam earthquake.
 The population according to the 1901 census of India was 23,114.